simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 That's pretty much what's been going on for the past few months.
 [CouchSurfing.com](https://www.couchsurfing.com) is really making an effort hiding away all the mentions about verification not being free.

-The price is actually mentioned, but it's hidden until you click little shopping cart icon which brings a dropdown with the price written in small grey text (via PayPal) or if you pay via Stripe's credit card popup, the price is visible in small grey text only when entering the card information.
+The price <b>is</b> actually mentioned, but it's hidden until you click little shopping cart icon which brings a dropdown with the price written in small grey text (via PayPal) or if you pay via Stripe's credit card popup, the price is visible in small grey text only when entering the card information.
 Click images to see them bigger.
-The price is never mentioned anywhere, before hitting "verify".
+The price is never mentioned anywhere on the actual verification page.

 <div class="clearfix" style="overflow: hidden;">
 <a href="/blog/images/cs-verification-paypal-06-2017.png" class="lightbox"><img src="/blog/images/cs-verification-paypal-06-2017.png" alt="CouchSurfing verification via PayPal, screenshot" class="img-responsive" style="